 We need facts and objectivity more than ever.
 Trump showed that.
 What we got in the MSM was an over-reaction, a reflexive overreach to make the news fit the broader political fight.
 This is humanly understandable.
 It is professionally unacceptable.
 And someone has got to stop it.

 Guess who’s on television Sunday night?

-(Note to readers: This is an excerpt of The Weekly Dish.
-If you’re already a subscriber, click here to read the full version.
-This week’s issue also includes: my long discussion with reporter Sam Quinones on the hard-drug epidemic stealing so many Americans’ souls; a bunch of reader dissents over my views on Obama, CRT, and the Virginia elections; more dissents — and assents — over my conversation with Ann Coulter on immigration and Trump; five notable quotes from the week centered on race in America; a Mental Health Break video of a cheeky ventriloquist; eight recommended pieces written by other substackers; a view of a gorgeous sunset in the Virgin Islands and a drabber view in northern England; and, as always, the results of the View From Your Window contest, with a new challenge.
-Subscribe here to get the full Dish experience — and dive into our past issues!)
+(Note to readers: We have unlocked this issue from behind the paywall so new readers via “60 Minutes” can see what a full issue looks like.
+This week’s issue includes: my long discussion with reporter Sam Quinones on the hard-drug epidemic stealing so many Americans’ souls; a bunch of reader dissents over my views on Obama, CRT, and the Virginia elections; more dissents — and assents — over my conversation with Ann Coulter on immigration and Trump; five notable quotes from the week centered on race in America; a Mental Health Break video of a cheeky ventriloquist; eight recommended pieces written by other substackers; a view of a gorgeous sunset in the Virgin Islands and a drabber view in northern England; and, as always, the results of the View From Your Window contest, with a new challenge.
+Subscribe here to get the full Dish experience and dive into our past issues!)

 From a new subscriber:

 Because you replied to my email, and because I think you are worth listening to, I just subscribed to the Dish.
 Mainly because we need to listen to voices we don’t agree with.
 I have appreciated your appearances on Bill Maher and have enjoyed reading your newsletter.
 And I think you and I could hang out, disagree, laugh, and have a fine time.
 That’s what I want for this country.

 Is it possible for you and Sam Harris to have a conversation?
 He is certainly left of you, but I think you both would find some common ground.